Garvshah01/HostName-IP-address/README.md

 # HostName-IP-address
-This code is used to detect the hostname and the IP address of your device \n Code is written in c
+This code is used to detect the hostname and the IP address of your device
+#
+Code is written in c